Environmental Studies and Sustainability Science

 Master's programme · 2 years · 120 credits

-Do you want to be part of solving the sustainability challenges of today and tomorrow?
+Do you want to be part of solving key sustainability challenges of today and tomorrow and become an agent for change?

 LUMES is an interdisciplinary programme focusing on sustainability challenges from a local to a global level through combining both social and natural science perspectives.